Thomas Linke

-Thomas Linke (born 26 December 1969) is a retired German professional footballer.
-He played as a central defender an last worked as the director of football of FC Ingolstadt 04.
+Thomas Linke (born 26 December 1969) is a German former professional footballer who played as a centre-back.
+He last worked as the director of football of FC Ingolstadt 04.

 Linke was remembered as a hard-nosed tackler with tremendous heading ability, and played in 13 Bundesliga seasons in representation of Schalke 04 and Bayern Munich, totalling 340 games.
-Having gained his first cap for Germany in his late 20s, Linke went on to represent the nation in one World Cup and one European Championship.
+Having gained his first cap for Germany in his late 20s, he went on to represent the country in one World Cup and one European Championship.

 Club career

-Early years / Schalke
+Early years and Schalke 04

 Born in Sömmerda, Bezirk Erfurt, East Germany, Linke began playing football in 1977 with local BSG Robotron Sömmerda.
 In 1983, he transferred to FC Rot-Weiß Erfurt, eventually making the breakthrough into the first team in 1989; with the latter, he had the opportunity to gain experience by playing in the DDR-Oberliga.

 After finishing third in the last year of the competition, the club was placed into the newly consolidated 2.
 Bundesliga in 1991, as part of the German reunification process.
 Linke was a starter throughout the season but was ultimately unable to prevent it from being relegated, while also appearing in four games in the UEFA Cup.

 During Rot-Weiß Erfurt's German Cup win over FC Schalke 04, the latter team's management took notice of Linke and signed him for the following campaign.
 He quickly earned his way into the starting line-up and, from 1992 until 1998, appeared in a total of 175 Bundesliga games for the Royal Blues, his debut coming on 1 September 1992 in a 0–0 home draw against SV Werder Bremen.

 Linke's crowning achievement during his tenure with Schalke was the penalty shootout win over Inter Milan, in the 1996–97 UEFA Cup.
 He appeared in 11 matches during the victorious run, scoring twice.